Musashi Number 9: Conclusion

 After Musashi was effectively taken away and all of the hostages were set in a single group, the leader of the terrorists effectively saw through the false cover of a secret agent who had posed as a captured coach.
 After the leader then ordered the death of this undercover agent as to avoid a sudden unwanted conclusion, they set fire to their weapons to destroy this nuisance.
 Suddenly, these blows would be effectively evaded and Musashi would show her true self—a feared member of Ultimate Blue.
 By secretly replacing the terrorist's weapons with fakes, Musashi gains the upper hand and wins.
 The terrorist leader, however, presses the command button to release the set missiles atop their ship.
 To the immense surprise of the leader and everyone around Musashi, the ship is destroyed by an Ultimate Blue space satellite as it releases its destructive beam when the missiles are activated.
 Thus, the leader's plan was brought to its true conclusion and Ultimate Blue elaborated its hidden prowess once again.

+Sequels

+Following the end of the original manga, several sequel serializations have been released.
+The sequels are as follows: